Babyrib/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8.sets the permission to the file hello
 9.set the mode of the file hello
-10.Sets the mode of the file hello the same as olleh's mode
+10.Sets the mode of the file hello the same as olleh's mode 11.adds execute permission to all subdirectories of the current directory for the own,the group owner and all other users